Direct data-driven control with signal temporal logic specifications: Data-driven characterization of the system

 \end{proposition}

-The main interpretation is that any length $L+1$ trajectory is spanned by the time-shifts of the measured trajectories in the data-dictionary $\mbf{w}^{\text{data}}$.
-Hence, the left-hand side of \eqref{eq:fundlemm} can be interpreted as a fully data-based representation of the LTI system.
-This implies that when you have sufficiently informative data, you can characterize the full system behavior consisting of all length $L+1$ system trajectories.
+The main interpretation is that any length $L+1$ trajectory is spanned by the time shifts of the measured trajectories in the data $\mbf{w}^{\text{data}}$.
+Hence, the left-hand side of~\eqref{eq:fundlemm} can be interpreted as a fully data-based representation of the LTI system.
+This implies that when we have sufficiently informative data, we can characterize the full system behavior consisting of all length $L+1$ system trajectories.